Data Privacy & Cybersecurity

-We embed data protection throughout our operations and information technology programs with the goal of safeguarding our customer data and digital assets.
-As a foundation to this approach, Travelers maintains a comprehensive set of information security policies and standards, which align with ISO 27001.
-Our policies include codes of conduct for employee and non-employee system users, which reinforce the data privacy and protection sections of our Code of Business Conduct and Ethics.
+We embed data protection throughout our operations and technology programs with the goal of safeguarding our customer data and digital assets.
+As a foundation to this approach, Travelers maintains a comprehensive set of cybersecurity policies and standards, which align with the International Organization for Standardization (ISO) 27001 standard and the National Institute of Standards and Technology (NIST) Cybersecurity Framework.
+Our cybersecurity policies and standards have been developed in collaboration with groups across the enterprise, such as Legal, Compliance and each of our business segments.
+Our policies include Information and System Use policies for employee and non-employee system users.
+These policies reinforce the data privacy and protection sections of our Code of Business Conduct and Ethics.

 Key aspects of our data privacy program include the following:

-- Travelers will not give or sell personal information to nonaffiliated third-parties for their marketing purposes without permission.
+- Travelers will not give or sell personal information to nonaffiliated third parties for their marketing purposes without permission.

 - Travelers maintains safeguards designed to help prevent unauthorized use, access and disclosure of personal information.
 For example, we limit access to personal information and require those who have access to use it only for legitimate business purposes.